jcarvajalantigua/fail2ban-webui/README.md

-# Fail2ban Web
+# Fail2ban Webui

-Fail2ban Web is a web interface for managing Fail2ban on your server.
+Fail2ban Webui is a web interface for managing Fail2ban on your server.
 It provides a user-friendly interface to view and manage banned IP addresses, configure jails, and monitor the status of Fail2ban.

 ## Features